claes/hemlis/README.md

     (set -e; pass nixos-secrets && echo "source $(type hemlis-install)") | sudo bash -s

 This command will let pass decrypt your secrets, print them to standard out, and combine the output with a statement to source the hemlis-install script.
 The result will be a single script, that is very similar to the second example, that is piped to standard input of another bash process, that executes it.
-This way the secrets are not stored in plaintext and do not set in the environment.
+This way the secrets are not stored in plaintext and not set in the environment.

 To deploy the secrets remotely, you can modfiy the command to run the installation part using ssh

     (set -e; pass nixos-secrets && echo "source $(type hemlis-install)") | ssh remote-host sudo bash -s

 You can adapt this approach to fit you.
-If you don't use pass password management tool, you can use encryption tools such as gpg or age, or explore ways to use another password manager.
+If you don't use the pass password management tool, you can use encryption tools such as gpg or age, or explore ways to use another password manager.
+There are many possible ways, and you can chose the one that works for you.

 Create a way to decrypt your secrets from rest, format them in the shell variable syntax, and combine them with hemlis-install.

 ## FAQ